mflowgen/mflowgen/README.md

 --------------------------------------------------------------------------

-The repository is organized at the top level with directories for the ADKs, the design source code, steps, utility scripts:
+The repository is organized at the top level with directories for the ADKs, designs, and steps (and utility scripts):

 ```
 alloy-asic/
 │
 ├── adks/      -- Each subdirectory is an ADK
 ├── designs/   -- Each subdirectory is a design (can be a cloned repo)
-│                   with build graph, RTL, and any design-specific steps
 ├── steps/     -- Collection of generic steps
+│
 │── mflow/     -- Source files for the build system generator
 │── utils/     -- Helper scripts
 └── configure  -- Config script to select a design
 ```

+Designs include the graph specification, the source code, and any design-specific steps.

 New designs are meant to be cloned into (or symlinked into) the designs subdirectory for easy access when configuring with `--design`.